tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 <p>For access to the audio files, please follow the information on the homepage of the "Language and Space Lab"</p>

-## Automatic Speech Recognition with Mozilla's DeepSpeech:
+## Automatic Speech Recognition with Mozilla's DeepSpeech

 <a href='https://github.com/mozilla/DeepSpeech'> DeepSpeech Repository </a>

-## Walk-through ArchiMob importer
+## Walk-through ArchiMob Importer